Family Planning believes that people of all sexual orientations and gender identities have a right to the highest level of health and well being.

 Gender identity is the gender someone identifies with most; a sense of being a man, woman, genderqueer, trans or something else.
 Everyone has a gender identity;

 Cisgender is a term used for people whose sex and gender match.
 For example someone who has male body parts and identifies as a man.

 Transgender/trans.
-Sometimes people feel the sex they were assigned at birth does not describe their gender; They may change their name, pronoun and way the dress and they may look for support (including hormones and surgery) to make their bodies better match their gender identity.
+Sometimes people feel the sex they were assigned at birth does not describe their gender.
+They may change their name, pronoun and way they dress and they may look for support (including hormones and surgery) to make their bodies better match their gender identity.
 There are many different words people use to talk about gender identity; some of these include trans, and transgender.
 Sexual orientation and gender identity is fluid, meaning that it may change over time.